Privacy & the AppNexus Platform

 - AppNexus uses the information collected on the Platform to provide, operate, manage, maintain, and enhance the Platform.

-- The Platform enables AppNexus's clients to use non-PII they collect to buy and sell online advertising, including interest-based advertising, using real-time bidding.
+- The Platform enables AppNexus's clients to use their Platform Data to buy and sell online advertising, including interest-based advertising, using real-time transactions.

-- Particular advertising-related purposes for which AppNexus clients may use the non-PII they collect on the platform include:
+- Particular advertising-related purposes for which AppNexus clients may use the Platform Data on the Platform include:

 - Interest-based advertising (To opt out of interest-based advertising on the Platform, go to the “What are your choices?" section below.)